pipi-bear/NTU-ADSP-2025/README.md

 - each file's usage
 - score of this assignment

-:warning: **IMPORTANT**: I really recommend reading these readme files (`HW*_readme.md`) since some files might be wrong, and are not included in the final handed in version !
+:warning: **IMPORTANT**: I really recommend reading these readme files (`HW*_readme.md`) since <ins>some files might be wrong, and are not included in the final handed in version !</ins>

 ## Lecture notes

 In the `Lecture_notes` subdirectory, some pdf files are contained, they are the lecture ppts (version with written notes) by the professor, and my own notes added.

+Also, you may find that my handwritings are hard to read :cry:
+I knew that so <ins>I changed into typing for most of the notes after p.121 of `ADSP_Write2`</ins>, so if you are frustrated recognizing the contents of my notes, you can start reading from here!

 ### Two versions of ADSP_Write2.pdf